abrie/game-off-2013/README.md

 You can switch to an optional Probe Tool by pressing the 't' key.
 Use this tool to discover where a jumphole leads.
 Probing will neither earn nor cost points.
 If the probe doesn't enter the Jumphole then it means the Jump Destination puzzle is unsolved, so search for a likely candiate and solve it!
 Also note that you can displace the Strawman by shifting a tile of the puzzle he occupies.

 ## The Bugs
 * There is an issue with layout while using Chrome on Windows machines.
 It results in an overflow scrollbar.
-Tragic.
 * Startup hangs when using Firefox because of an idiosyncracy in the webaudio implementation.
-Classic.

 The game was developed with Chrome on OSX.